 Read our in-depth Renault Clio review for more details.

-Dacia is a value brand and what you get here is a lot of car for your money.
-The Dacia Sandero is a supermini, based on a Renault Clio’s underpinnings, but it feels big and accommodating inside, while the mid-spec Essential trim you’ll enjoy here comes with luxury items like air conditioning, cruise control, and the Media Control infotainment with DAB and Bluetooth.
+Dacia is a value brand and what you get with a Dacia Sandero lease is a lot of car for your money.
+It's a supermini, based on a Renault Clio’s underpinnings, but it feels big and accommodating inside, while the mid-spec Essential trim you’ll enjoy here comes with luxury items like air conditioning, cruise control, and the Media Control infotainment with DAB and Bluetooth.
 You’ll also benefit from the smooth, willing and likeable 1.0-litre three-cylinder turbo petrol engine, which gives great fuel economy around town yet which thankfully doesn’t feel underpowered when you’re on the motorway.

 Few cars in this class look as bold and daring as the Peugeot 208, and that exterior appeal is not let down when you get into one of the most idiosyncratic interiors in the whole automotive business – Peugeot’s proprietary ‘i-Cockpit’ layout places a tiny steering wheel low down beneath a high-set instrument cluster with digital graphics.
 The 208 is also roomy in the back and has a decent boot, there’s a full electric version called the e-208, and for a leasing price of around £235pcm, you’ll get into a well-equipped Allure Premium-grade model with the fuel-sipping 100hp BlueHDi 1.5-litre diesel engine.